treycole/pythtb/CONTRIBUTING.md

 If you encounter bugs or have suggestions for improvements:
 - Please open an issue on GitHub.
-- Provide as much detail as possible (e.g., steps to reproduce, error messages, and relevant system information).
+- Provide as much detail as possible (e.g., minimal example, steps to reproduce, error messages, and relevant system information).

 ## Code Reviews